-Match: A measurement of time and/or money that the applicant organization estimates it will put toward the grant funds.
-A funding match is not required at any level in the Heritage Partnership Program.
+Match: The amount of time and/or money the applicant organization estimates they or a community partner will contribute to the program/project to supplement grant funds.
+A funding match is not required at any level in the Minnesota Historical and Cultural Heritage Grants program.
 Matches, however, are always encouraged; in fact, they are listed as an additional criterion for evaluating grant applications.
-Funding matches are one way to measure local buy-in and commitment to the grant work, demonstrating a community's investment in seeing the grant work through to completion.
-For larger grants, the presence of a local match can also be seen as a measure of the partners' capacity to carry out the grant and sustainability of the partnership and/or program.
+For larger grants, the presence of a local match can also be viewed as a measure of the applicant's capacity to carry out the grant project and of the program/project's sustainability.

-Measurable Outcomes: This addresses a requirement in MS 16B, Subd.
-2. (a), which states "a project or program receiving funding from the Arts & Cultural Heritage Fund must include measurable outcomes and a plan for measuring and evaluating the results."
-Unlike outputs (numbers), outcomes measure the change in people's knowledge, status, or behavior.
-Outcomes for various types of projects will vary greatly--consider the impact the project will have on the intended audience, and how best to measure that impact.
-Guidelines for each program category provide additional guidance on this matter.
+Measurable Outcomes: This addresses a requirement in Minnesota Statute 129D.17 Subd.
+2. (a) which states "a project or program receiving funding from the Arts and Cultural Heritage Fund must include measurable outcomes, and a plan for measuring and evaluating the results."
+Outcomes for various types of projects will vary greatly; guidelines for each program/project category provide additional guidance on this matter.

-Milestone: A requirement that must be met to ensure that the grant work meets Standards and/or the Grant Guidelines.
+Milestone: A requirement that must be met to ensure that the grant meets the Secretary of the Interior's Standards and/or the Grant Guidelines.
 Milestones are included with large grants and often have payments associated with them.
-Milestones must be met in order for the grant to be successfully closed.
+Milestones often must be worked on and documented sequentially and must all be met before the grant can be closed.
 Grantees can view Milestone Reports in the Reports section of the grants portal.

-Plagiarize: To steal or pass off the ideas or words of another as one's own; use another's production without crediting the source; to commit literary theft; present as new and original an idea or product derived from an existing source (American Heritage Dictionary).
+Plagiarize: To steal or pass off the ideas or words of another as one's own; to use another's production without crediting the source (OxfordDictionaries© Oxford University Press).
 The Grants Office cannot accept plagiarism in applications, drafts, or final products.

-Pre-application (a/k/a initial or draft): This is a required part of the application process.
+Pre-application (a.k.a initial or draft application): This is a required part of the application process for Large Minnesota Historical and Cultural Heritage Grants.
 Applicants receive constructive feedback from the Grants Office on the pre-application's content.
 This feedback should be used to revise and resubmit the proposal, at which point it becomes the final draft of the application.
 The same application format is used for both pre-application and final.